DevScholar/c-for-js-devs/src/language/custom-types/members.md

 -->
 ## Mutability

 When designing a type in JavaScript, it is not the responsiblity of the developer to decide whether the a type is mutable or immutable; whether it supports destructive or non-destructive mutations.
-In Rust, mutability is expressed on methods through the type of the parameters as shown in the example below:
+In C, mutability is expressed on methods through the type of the parameters as shown in the example below:

 ```c
 #include <stdio.h>